Ed94/VEFontCache-Odin/docs/guide_architecture.md

 1. Prepare glyph_pack, oversized, to_cache, cached, and reset the batch cache
     * `glyph_pack` is resized to to the length of `shape.visible`
     * The other arrays populated have their reserved set to that length as well (they will not bounds check capacity on append)
-2. Iterate though the shape.visible and resolve glyph_pack's positions.
+2. Iterate through the shape.visible and resolve glyph_pack's positions.
 3. Iterate through shape.visible this time for final region resolution and segregation of glyphs to their appropriate queue.
     1. If the glyphs assigned region is `.E` its oversized.
 The `oversample` used for rendering to render target will either be 2x or 1x depending on how huge it is.
     2. The following glyphs are checked to see if their assigned region has the glyph `cached`.
         1. If it does, its just appended to cached and marked as seen in the `batch_cache`.
-        2. If its doesn't then a slot is reseved for within the atlas's region and the glyph is appended to `to_cache`.
+        2. If its doesn't then a slot is reserved for within the atlas's region and the glyph is appended to `to_cache`.
         3. For either case the atlas_region_bbox is computed.
     3. After a batch has been resolved, `batch_generate_glyphs_draw_list` is called.
 4. If there is an partially filled batch (the usual case), batch_generate_glyphs_draw_list will be called for it.